bsdimp/freebsd-git-docs/vendor.md

 ```
 They were followed.
 Good.
 And there's only a few versions, so I'm able to list them all here.
 And it appears they followed the naming scheme of YYYYMMDD for the imports (NetBSD doesn't have frequent enough releases to just pull from a release).

 Since the trees are usually a tiny subset of the FreeBSD, it's best to do them with work trees since the process is quite fast.
-Make sure that whatever direcotry you choose (the `../mtree`) argument is empty and doesn't conflict.
+Make sure that whatever directory you choose (the `../mtree`) argument is empty and doesn't conflict.
 ```
 % cd ...../src
 % git worktree add -b vendor/NetBSD/mtree ../mtree refs/vendor/NetBSD/mtree/dist